Rome didn't fall in a day: The extended timeline of Rome's decline

 The empire's legal system was equally impressive, laying the groundwork for many modern legal codes.

-Laws were codified and applied universally, a concept which was groundbreaking for the time.
+Laws were codified and applied universally, a concept that was groundbreaking for the time.

 These systems and structures allowed the empire to maintain control over vast territories and diverse populations, promoting a relative harmony under the imperial rule.